cgmondejar/cgmondejar/README.md

 # <a href="https://www.linkedin.com/in/cgmondejar/">Chrisvem Mondejar</a>'s IT and Cybersecurity Project Portfolio 🔐

 I’m passionate about cybersecurity and enjoy tackling complex challenges through hands-on projects that strengthen real-world security practices.
 My work spans vulnerability management, threat detection, and improving security operations, allowing me to explore and respond to the ever-evolving threat landscape.
 As I transition into the cybersecurity field, I’m actively building strong foundations in core security principles while contributing practical solutions and continuously learning.
 I have a strong curiosity for new knowledge and never stop learning, always seeking to grow and stay ahead in this dynamic field.
-I’m keen to collaborate, share knowledge, and support the community in advancing effective security practices.

 ## ⚠️ Vulnerability Management Projects